 Welcome to Reception!

-Over the Autumn term we will be supporting your children to settle into their new environment and routine and introducing them to their learning.
-The children will be given many opportunities to develop their critical thinking, explore their own skills and actively learn.
+Over the Spring term the children will be given many opportunities to develop their critical thinking, explore their own skills and actively learn.
 This will continue throughout their time in Reception.

-Our Topic this term ‘Look at Me’, will focus on learning all about ourselves and we will be developing communication, understanding, exploration and design skills through a range of activities such as role-play, creative tasks, outdoor learning and circle time.
+Our learning this term will begin with a whole school project based on the book ‘The Tin Forest’.
+This will give the children a fantastic opportunity to develop their communication, understanding, exploration, creative and design skills through a range of activities such as role-play, creative tasks, outdoor learning and circle time.
 Throughout your child’s time in Reception, they will be taught through a mixture of teacher led, teacher guided and child initiated learning, both indoors and outdoors.

 Week Beginning 5.11.18 CLICK HERE for music for Bonfire Song

 Week beginning 22.10.18 CLICK HERE for 'Dem Bones' song